shanec14/DS-ML-Projects/Temperature_Trends/README.md

 For this project, the following tasks are performed:

-1. Plot line graphs of the record high and record low temperatures by day of the year over the period 2005-2014.
-The area between the record high and record low temperatures for each day is shaded.
-2. Overlay a scatter plot of the 2015 data for any points (highs and lows) for which the ten-year record (2005-2014) record high or record low was broken in 2015.
+Plot line graphs of the record high and record low temperatures by day of the year over the period 2005-2014.
+The area between the record high and record low temperatures for each day.
+Overlay a scatter plot of the 2015 data for any points (highs and lows) for which the ten-year record (2005-2014) record high or record low was broken in 2015.
-3. Handle leap days (e.g., February 29th) by removing these points from the dataset for visualisation purposes.
-4. Enhance the visual presentation by incorporating principles from data visualisation techniques, including legends, labels, and aesthetics.

 ## Files